Germany: Health ministers to discuss COVID test center fraud scheme | DW | 30.05.2021

 As part of Germany's plan to allow people to return to shops, as well as outdoor drinking and dining, people must display proof of a negative COVID test before entering an establishment.
 The rule does not apply to people who have been fully vaccinated or recovered after contracting the disease.

 In North Rhine-Westphalia, there is no limit to the number of tests a person can take per week, and the government is footing the bill so citizens can receive a test free of charge.
-"Citizen test centers" are widely available in cities.
+Many "citizen test centers" have recently sprouted up at various locations in towns and cities.

-State investigators said they were conducting an investigation into "two people in charge of a company based in Bochum on suspicion of fraud in connection with the billing of citizen tests to the Association of Statutory Health Insurance Physicians."
+State investigators said they were looking into "two people in charge of a company based in Bochum on suspicion of fraud in connection with the billing of citizen tests to the Association of Statutory Health Insurance Physicians."

 The company runs a total of 54 centers in 36 cities, the Süddeutsche Zeitung newspaper reported.